backstage/backstage/docs/integrations/gitlab/discovery.md

         group: example-group # Optional.
 Group and subgroup (if needed) to look for repositories.
 If not present the whole instance will be scanned
         entityFilename: catalog-info.yaml # Optional.
 Defaults to `catalog-info.yaml`
         projectPattern: '[\s\S]*' # Optional.
 Filters found projects based on provided patter.
 Defaults to `[\s\S]*`, which means to not filter anything
-        schedule: # optional; same options as in TaskScheduleDefinition
+        schedule: # Same options as in TaskScheduleDefinition.
+Optional for the Legacy Backend System
           # supports cron, ISO duration, "human duration" as used in code
           frequency: { minutes: 30 }
           # supports ISO duration, "human duration" as used in code